America's Got Talent: Season 3 (2008)

-The third season aired between June 17 and October 1, 2008, with a break in its broadcast between August 7–26 to avoid conflict with NBC's live broadcasts of the 2008 Summer Olympics.
-Auditions took place much earlier in the production schedule to provide time for finalizing editing on recorded footage, taking place between January to April across venues within the same cities from the previous season, but with the addition of a venue within the city of Atlanta.
+The third season aired between June 17 and October 1, 2008, with a break in its broadcast between August 7 and 26 to avoid conflict with NBC's live broadcasts of the 2008 Summer Olympics.
+Auditions took place much earlier in the production schedule to provide time for finalizing editing on recorded footage, taking place between January and April across venues within the same cities from the previous season, but with the addition of a venue within the city of Atlanta.
 Unlike the previous season, the Las Vegas callback episodes doubled the number of semi-finalists involved in the live rounds.

 Following the second season, judges voted between the participants placed 5th and 6th in the public vote during the quarterfinals and semi-finals, to determine who moved on at each stage.
 Apart from some amendments to the program's format, staff also implemented cosmetic changes to the set pieces used on America's Got Talent.
 An example of this included the "red X's", used to symbolize disapproval from each judge, being redesigned to match the visual style of those used in Britain's Got Talent.
 This season was won by opera singer Neal E. Boyd, with singer and pianist Eli Mattson coming in second, and violinists Nuttin' But Stringz placing third.

 Season 4 (2009)

 The fourth season aired between June 23 and September 19, 2009, and was the first season to be broadcast in high definition.
-Auditions were held between January to April, at venues within New York, Los Angeles, Chicago and Atlanta.
+Auditions were held between January and April, at venues within New York, Los Angeles, Chicago and Atlanta.
 Additional auditions were held within Washington, D.C., Miami, Tacoma, Boston and Houston.
 Along with conducting live auditions, participants could also audition by uploading a video of their performance directly to the program's website.
 Prior to filming taking place, Springer departed from the program following the previous season, and was replaced by Nick Cannon as host.

 For the fourth year of the competition, the prize for winning was amended so that the winner not only received a cash prize, but would be given their own 0-week headline show at the Planet Hollywood Resort and Casino on the Las Vegas Strip.
 Apart from the change in the prize, the Results episodes after each performance episode were returned to their original broadcast format.
 This season was won by country music singer Kevin Skinner, with opera singer Bárbara Padilla coming in second, and percussionists Recycled Percussion placing third.